The PREMIUM 2020-2021 Student Manual

 Finishing the project should produce various types of outcomes.
 Your outcomes may include a final report, a final product, or a concrete plan for future further development.
 Due to the variety of projects in PREMIUM, no generic guidelines are given for the final product/result of the assignment.
 This will be done in close interaction between the mentor, the client, and the team itself.
 In an early stage of the project, you will have to define the criteria, scope and the type of the final product/result together.

 Please do not underestimate the phase of formulation of the project scope and aimed outcome.
 Formulating a project result must provide clarity about what is part of the project result en what is not.
 A project works with limited resources; not everything is posinble.
 It is important to agree upon the limits of the project.
 This might seem obvious at first, but in practice, clients and other stakeholders might want to add features to the project at a later stage, or only express vague expectations, that lead to unsatisfactory results and communication along the way.

 At the end of the programme, students are required to present their project outcomes as part of their official closing of the programme with the client and mentor.
-Due to practical issues, students will not be requested to present their final project outcomes during the Closing Event, although the final results will be shown during the event by means of the Tumblr pages.
+Due to practical issues, students will not be requested to present their final project outcomes during the Closing Event, although the final results will be shown during the event by means of a video montage.